bernatferragut/ionic2-places-app/README.md

 2.Geolocation

-3.Add to a Ionic-Storage Databse
+3.Add to a Ionic-Storage Database

 4.With Google-Angular Plugin see the location on Google Maps.